 In Greece I went to volunteer in refugee camps and helped out with Light House relief at the coast of Skala Sikamineas on Lesbos Island, which was considered the biggest "hotspot" for the arrival of dinghies who made it accross the meditaranean (if they were lucky).
-Here, many of the volunteers I met were travelling between destinations over longer periods of time.
+Here, I met a few refugees who were still waiting on an answer for their asylum requests.
+In the NGO itself, many of the volunteers I met were travelling between destinations over longer periods of time.
 There was also a strong presence of people between the age of 40 and 65 who spent their holiday leaves here instead of vacacioning abroad.
 The experience taught me more about the ressemblences between travellers and refugees - both also on the move, but for different purposes - one for leisure - the other for survival.

 (Amsterdam, Paris, Dublin, Milan, Trier)

 This series is based on various mini trips I made in Europe on weekends or public holidays.
-Most often I met people in their homes, couchsurfing and using stay-with-the-locals types of accomodations, which allowed me for a closer contact with the locals and a view into their lives.
-Most of the people who offered stay-with-the-locals types of accomodations did so as they themselves had travelled and now found a way to travel without moving geographically, by opening up their homes to people from different origins.
+Most often I met people in their homes, couchsurfing and using stay-with-locals types of accomodations, which allowed for a closer contact with locals of the countries I travelled to.
+What struck me most was the welcome and reception I received from each.
+Most of the people I met in Europe had travelled a lot themselves and now found a way to travel without moving geographically, by opening up their homes to people from different origins.